 - 2003 - City Council approves the Revitalization of Regent Park

-- 2006 - Toronto Community Housing selects Daniels as development partner after public Request for Proposal (RFP) process
+- 2006 - Toronto Community Housing selects Daniels as development partner for Phase 1 after a public Request for Proposal (RFP) process.

 - 2007 - City Council passes Social Development Plan, developed with residents